 Stop Losing Leads to Your Voicemail

-Most service businesses lose 30-50% of inbound leads to slow follow-up.
+Service businesses in HVAC, plumbing, and trades lose 30-50% of inbound leads to slow follow-up.
 Here's why speed wins and what to automate first.

 The lead you lost last Tuesday

 A homeowner's water heater blew at 9 PM.
-She Googled "emergency plumber near me," found three companies, and submitted a form on each website.
+She Googled "emergency plumber near me," found three companies, and submitted a form on each of their websites.
 One company texted her back in 90 seconds with a booking link.
 The other two?
 One called back the next morning.
 The third never responded at all.

-This isn't a hypothetical.
-It happens every day across HVAC, plumbing, electrical, roofing.
-Every trade.
-The business that responds first wins the job.
-Not the cheapest.
-Not the one with the best Google reviews.
-The fastest.
+This isn't just a story.
+It happens every day in HVAC, plumbing, electrical, and roofing—every trade.
+The business that replies first gets the job.
+It's not about being the cheapest or having the best reviews.
+It's about being the fastest.

 Think about your own business for a second.
 A new lead comes in at 4:45 PM on a Friday.
 Your office manager is wrapping up for the week.
 Nobody sees the form submission until Monday morning.
 By then, your competitor, the one with the automated text-back, already booked the job Saturday morning.

-Now multiply that by every evening, every weekend, every lunch break when nobody's watching the inbox.
-If you're running $1M-$3M in revenue and your close rate on inbound leads is 30%, losing even two leads a week to slow follow-up costs you $50K-$100K a year.
-That's not a rounding error.
-That's a truck and a tech.
+Now multiply that missed moment by every evening, weekend, or lunch break.
+If your revenue is $1M-$3M and your close rate is 30%, losing just two leads to slow response every week costs you $50K-$100K a year.
+That's not small change.
+That's real, preventable loss, week in and week out.

 Why "just hire someone" doesn't fix it

-The knee-jerk reaction is to hire another office person or answering service.
-That's $35K-$50K a year for someone who still can't text a lead back at 11 PM on a Saturday.
+The knee-jerk reaction is to hire another office person or an answering service.
+That's $35K-$50K a year for someone who still can't text a lead back at 11 PM on a Saturday — and the math on hiring vs. automating usually says wait.
 Answering services are cheaper, but they take messages.
 They don't qualify leads, they don't book appointments, and they definitely don't send a follow-up sequence when the caller doesn't pick up.

 The real gap is response time outside business hours and consistent follow-up when your team is busy running jobs.